Archer Avenue: Historical sites

 The former site of Argonne National Laboratory and its predecessor, the University of Chicago Metallurgical Laboratory in the forest preserve near Red Gate Woods, can be entered from an access road on Archer Avenue.
 This was once a secret Manhattan Project site, and is now known as the Site A/Plot M Disposal Site.
 Chicago Pile-1 (CP-1), the world's first nuclear reactor, was moved from Stagg Field to this site in 1943 and renamed Chicago Pile-2 (CP-2).
 The remains of CP-1, CP-2, and Chicago Pile-3 (CP-3) remain buried at this site.

 A defunct Playland Amusement Park opened in mid-summer of 1950 which, at the time, was located in Willow Springs, Illinois.
 Back then, Willow Springs used to be an unincorporated community.
 The amusement park was located at 9300 West 79th Street in present-day Justice, Illinois.

+Transportation

+Archer Avenue is served by several transit corridors.